kosail/Kvand/README.md

 This is the backend component of [KVantage app](https://github.com/kosail/KVantage), a minimal control center for Lenovo laptops on Linux.

 ---
 KVantage Battery Daemon (`kvand`) is a daemon written in Go specifically for Linux systems.
 Its purpose is to provide a secure and efficient way to interact with Lenovo-specific ACPI interfaces exposed through `/proc/acpi/call`.
+I decided to write it in Go due issues I got using Kotlin Native on NixOS, and most importantly, because Go binaries are one sole executable.
+Simple enough to run on any distro.

 > As you may already know, these interfaces allow reading and writing settings such as battery conservation mode, rapid charging, and performance profiles, but they require root privileges to access.